jianmin-chen/marrow-old/README.md

 - [ ] Extensible plugin system with Lua - 1 month
 - [ ] Test plugin system by rewriting code for line numbers and also Git gutters - 1 week

-= 2 months = end of October.
-Welcome to patience!

 ## About

 Text editor written from scratch based on the [Build](https://viewsourcecode.org/snaptoken/kilo/) Your Own Text Editor](https://viewsourcecode.org/snaptoken/kilo/) tutorial that I daily dogfood.
 Wanted to make it my own (in fact, this was written with `marrow`!), so I've added/am adding ~~some~~ a lot of extra, opinionated features.
 Libraries currently being used include: